gerwld/memento-extension/README.md

 <h1 align="center">Memento Extension</h1>

 <p align="center">
-A minimalist, customizable start page extension for your browser.
-Open-source, lightweight, and secure, Memento enhances your browsing experience with intuitive customization and a clean design.
+Open-source and customizable start page extension for your browser.
+Minimalist, lightweight and secure, Memento enhances your browsing experience with intuitive customization and a clean design.
 </p>

 ---